microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-mcc/NCO-Pulse-Length-Demo/readme.md

 ## Generate Two Constant On-Time PWM Signals in NCO-Pulse Length Mode Using the TCF

-The example shows how to set the TCF to generate two constant on-time PWM signals.
+The example shows how to set the TCF to generate two Constant-On-Time PWM signals.

 ## Related Documentation
 More details and code examples on the AVR16EB32 can be found at the following links: